bricklife/ScratchBrowser/README.md

-# ScratchLinkBrowser
+# ScratchBrowser
-ScratchLinkBrowser is an iOS application has web browser and [Scratch Link](https://github.com/LLK/scratch-link) function.
+ScratchBrowser is an iOS application has web browser and [Scratch Link](https://github.com/LLK/scratch-link) function.
 You can use BLE devices in Scratch 3.0 on your iOS device.

 ## Demo
 https://youtu.be/znrkpbhUhr8